 Fifteen years later, Josie and Meredith are in their late thirties, following very different paths.
 Josie, a first grade teacher, is single—and this close to swearing off dating for good.
 What she wants more than the right guy, however, is to become a mother—a feeling that is heightened when her ex-boyfriend’s daughter ends up in her class.
 Determined to have the future she’s always wanted, Josie decides to take matters into her own hands.

-On the outside, Meredith is the model daughter with the perfect life.
+On the outside in First Comes Love, Meredith is the model daughter with the perfect life.
 A successful attorney, she’s married to a wonderful man, and together they’re raising a beautiful four-year-old daughter.
 Yet lately, Meredith feels dissatisfied and restless, secretly wondering if she chose the life that was expected of her rather than the one she truly desired.

 As the anniversary of their tragedy looms and painful secrets from the past begin to surface, Josie and Meredith must not only confront the issues that divide them, but also come to terms with their own choices.
 In their journey toward understanding and forgiveness, both sisters discover they need each other more than they knew . . . and that in the recipe for true happiness, love always comes first.